NicolasDenutte/ats-packet/provision/small/README.md

-# AppScale ATS small deployment on packet
+# AppScale ATS small deployment on Equinix Metal™

-Deploy a small demonstration or testing AppScale ATS cloud on packet.
+Deploy a small demonstration or testing AppScale ATS cloud on Equinix Metal™.

 The small deployment consists of: